 Home

-He is the co-owner of a production and events company, called Attuned You, which is currently producing a four-part documentary series about Archbishop Desmond Tutu.
+He is the co-owner of a production and events company, called Attuned You, which is recently produced a four-part documentary series about Archbishop Desmond Tutu.
+The documentary series has already been screened on the SABC in South Africa, and should be available on streaming services internationally soon.

-Fisher is the former convener of judges and still serves on the judging panel for the Vodacom Journalist of the Year Awards, arguably South Africa’s most prestigious award in the media industry.
+Fisher is the convener of the judging panel for the Vodacom Journalist of the Year Awards, arguably South Africa’s most prestigious award in the media industry.
 He is also a judge on the Standard Bank Sikuvile Journalism Awards.

 He has worked with and in corporates, academia and government.
 He is the author of Race (published in 2007), a book dealing with race and racism in post-apartheid South Africa.
 His first book, Making the Media Work for You (2002), provided insights into the media industry.
 His third book, on the history of the Atlantic Philanthropies, was published in June 2018.
-His last book, The South Africa We Want to Live In, was published in 2019.
+His fourth book, The South Africa We Want to Live In, was published in 2019.
+His fifth book, a biography of a well-known Western Cape struggle activist, will be published before the end of August 2025.

 Fisher undertakes projects in media and social transformation, and has lectured on transformation and race in several countries.

-He has edited many books, magazines and newspaper supplements on topics such as Nelson Mandela, the National Development Plan, Empowerment, Corporate Social Investment and democracy in general.
+He has edited many books, magazines and newspaper supplements on topics such as Nelson Mandela, the National Development Plan, Empowerment, Corporate Social Investment, the South African Constitution and democracy in general.

 He recently completed his second and final term on the Council of the University of the Free State.